Daily use

 In the header.
 Use it when a conversation feels complete, or after a close-out.
 Creates a fresh Letta conversation with all memory copied.
 The screen clears and shows a divider.
 Ren opens the next message from her memory blocks — she knows everything she wrote during close-out.

 This exists because Letta's context window can overflow on long sessions, especially ones with heavy web page fetching.
-The auto-rollover keeps you well clear of that limit.
+The warning at 60 gives you time to close cleanly; the hard limit at 150 is the safety net.

 What Ren costs